Salavin/band-bot/README.md

 `!dinolink`: Displays the link for the Party City dino costume.

 `!mute`: Mutes the bot responses for 15 minutes expect for explicit '!' commands.

+`!stop`: Sends the infamous 'stop.png'.

+`!weather`: Gets the current weather.

+`!forecast`: Gets the weather prediction for today at 5pm.

 # Config